 If you were approaching your 140th birthday, you’d need a face lift too.
 It just takes a little longer when you’re Vienna’s famous Rathaus (city hall).

 - 10+ years process almost at its end

 - Façade is done (so great for photos)

-- See also: The Rathaus
+- See also:

 (Pity the poor window cleaners, too, since the building has 2035 windows).

-Obviously, the statues need more than a quick blast with the leaf blower.
+Obviously, the statues needed more than a quick blast with the leaf blower.
 We’re talking about valuable artefacts of the 19th century construction boom that saw such prestige projects as the Rathaus emerge from the remains of Vienna’s city fortifications.